fisodd/www-fisodd-com/content/post/right-place.rst

-now now the challenge was showing that Linux and Microsoft's Windows Server were just as capable and a whole lot cheaper |--| matching the performance results was relatively easy, the harder task was stripping marketing claims down to bare facts and then reassembling a clearer picture of the real costs.
+now now the challenge was showing that Linux and Microsoft's Windows Server were just as capable and a whole lot cheaper |--| matching the performance results was relatively easy, the harder task was stripping marketing claims down to bare facts and then reassembling a clearer picture of users' real costs.
 Once again, with tactical analysis and robust engineering, we were successful in proving the underdog could win, and again our marketplace transformed the industry.